 One thing I know for sure is that when people are passionate about living their best lives, regardless of whether they have a ‘passion’ or not, there is this amazing energy that surrounds them.
 It fuels them and gives them purpose.
 It gets them out of bed in the morning.
 It makes life so worth living.

-I hope that through this blog, not that you necessarily find your passion, but you find that living a life with passion is more important than having a passion that we may struggle to find.
+I hope that through this blog, not that you necessarily find your passion but you find that living a life with passion is sometimes more important than having a passion that we may struggle to find.

 What you need to know about finding your passion: